Windows 7 was released over a decade ago which was able to repair the damage of reputation and credibility done by the Vista debacle.

 - An 8 GB USB drive

-- Copy the files from your drive to avoid data loss
+- Copy the files from your USB drive to avoid data loss

 1. Launch Rufus and then select the drive in which you want to create the bootable.
-We select a 16 GB flash-drive for the purpose but an 8 GB would be enough for a single language Windows 7 setup.
+We selected a 16 GB flash drive for the purpose, but an 8 GB would be enough for a single language Windows 7 setup.

 2. Head to the boot selection and click on SELECT to locate your recently downloaded ISO image of Windows 7.

 3. Once you load it, a volume label dialog box will appear in the Format Options.
 You can fill in any name you like.
 We named it “Windows 7 ISO” to keep things simple and easy.

 4. Now click on the START button to start the bootable creation process.

 5. Hang on a second, and a warning will appear regarding saving the data on your flash drive.
 Click on the OK button to proceed.

 Sit back and relax for a couple of minutes.
 The duration of the process will depend on the speed of your flash drive and hard disk.